 - Warm-Up Activity.
 Homework assignment: Students do the Warm-Up Activity.
 This activity explores students' memories and personal experiences shaping their understanding of the topic. - Day 1: Discuss the Warm-Up Activity.
 Show the Five Habits of Historical Thinking PowerPoint presentation (unless you have used it before and/or you do not think it is needed now).
-If you do not use this PowerPoint presentation, give students the "Five Habits of Historical Thinking" handout and discuss it with them. - Homework assignment: Ask students to read the background essay, "The Emancipation Proclamation Debate." - Day 2: Use the PowerPoint presentation The Emancipation Proclamation.
+If you do not use this PowerPoint presentation, give students the "Five Habits of Historical Thinking" handout and discuss it with them.

+Homework assignment: Ask students to read the background essay "The Progressives and the City."

+Day 2: Use the PowerPoint presentation Urban Disorder and Progressive Reform.
 This introduces the topic for the lesson by applying the Five Habits of Historical Thinking to it.
-Do the two activities embedded in the presentation. - Homework assignment: Students read or review the "Interpreting Primary Sources Checklist."
-The checklist offers a systematic way to handle sources. - Day 3: Discuss the "Interpreting Primary Sources Checklist" and talk through one primary source document in order to illustrate the meaning of the concepts on the checklist.
-Next, have students complete "Source Analysis" worksheets after studying primary source documents 1, 4, 6, 8, and 10. - Homework assignment: Students read the two secondary source passages. - Day 4: Students do only "Secondary Sources: Activity 2" and discuss it.
+Do the two activities embedded in the presentation.

+Homework assignment: Students read or review the "Interpreting Primary Sources Checklist."
+The checklist offers a systematic way to handle sources.

+Day 3: Discuss the "Interpreting Primary Sources Checklist" and talk through one primary source document in order to illustrate the meaning of the concepts on the checklist.
+Next, have students complete "Source Analysis" worksheets after studying primary source documents 3, 4, 6, 7, 9, and 10.

+Homework assignment: Students read the two secondary source passages.

+- Day 4: Students do only "Secondary Sources: Activity 2" and discuss it.
 This activity asks them to choose the two primary sources that best back up each secondary source passage. - Follow-Up Activities (optional, at teacher's discretion):